MajdAssad22/Gusto-Pizza/README.md

 * Mohamed Sayed Ahmed

 ### Purpose:
-The purpose of this project is to practice and imporve working with angular.
+The purpose of this project is to practice and improve working with angular.
 And expanding our knowledge in developing a web application.

 ### How Run The Project: